poef/cobalt/docs/api.md

 - `exclude(range)`: Returns a new range with the parts in the given range removed from this range.
 Only overlapping parts are removed.
 The positions do not move otherwise.

+- `intersect(range)`: Return a new range consisting of the intersection or overlap of this range and the given range.

 - `invert(end)`: Returns a new range with all the ranges that are not in this range, in the domain range [0, end].

 cobalt.annotation